Video Download: Testosterone Replacement Does Not Cause Heart Attacks Part 1

 Everyone knows living longer is preferable to the alternative of early death, but considering life extension technologies are just now becoming available, we just don’t yet know what the long-term implications are of people living at 80 the way they did at 50.

-Furthermore, like in the case of testosterone products, regulatory bureaucracy seems to set up against what could be useful life extension technologies.
+Furthermore, as in the case of Testosterone products, regulatory bureaucracy seems to set up against what could be useful life extension technologies.

 In the years ahead, not only will society have to reach a scientific consensus on the implications of longer life, but political attitudes will need to change as well.